False alarms – not as bad as it seemed

 black specks in powdered infant formula

-chloroform in a hot morning shower (tap water issue)
+chloroform in a hot morning shower (chlorinated tap water issue)